 - The outstanding academic credentials of the student;

 - The manner in which the student will contribute to the diverse educational environment of the program; and

 - Commitment by program to provide a mentoring plan for the student and explanation of how a faculty member(s) will be identified to mentor the student.

 The entering student should be provided with experiences that will be developmental both for the student and to the field of study.
 Such experiences might include introduction to current literature; exposure to outstanding research problems; engagement in the laboratory and/or with data collection; attendance and/or presentation at seminars or professional meetings; and involvement in a current research project.

 A Mentoring Fellow appointment should be carefully distinguished from a graduate research assistant (GRA) appointment.
 A GRA contracts for a specific number of hours of work each week.
 This is a fellowship where the training aspect of the appointment is central, not the performance of certain duties.

-Mentoring Fellows receive a stipend of $28,000 for 12 months.
-Also, the costs of tuition and student medical insurance expenses are paid.
+Mentoring Fellows receive a stipend of $30,000 for 12 months.
+In addition, the costs of tuition and student medical insurance expenses are paid.
 Students are expected to complete nine hours of coursework during each long semester and three hours during the summer.